chengwenxi/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 `MsgIssue` is responsible for issuing an nft classification, just like deploying an erc721 contract on Ethereum.

-`MsgMint` provides the ability to create a new nft.
+`MsgMint` provides the ability to create a new NFT.

 `MsgSend` is responsible for transferring the ownership of an NFT to another address (no coins involved).

-`MsgBurn` provides the ability to destroy nft, thereby guaranteeing the uniqueness of cross-chain nft.
+`MsgBurn` provides the ability to destroy NFT, thereby guaranteeing the uniqueness of cross-chain NFT.

 Other business-logic implementations should be defined in other upper-level modules that import this NFT module.
 The implementation example of the server is as follows: